aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-06-28】[HabitRPG / habitica](https://github.com/HabitRPG/habitica) - A habit tracker app which treats your goals like a Role Playing Game.
 * 【2023-06-27】[zotero / zotero](https://github.com/zotero/zotero) - Zotero is a free, easy-to-use tool to help you collect, organize, annotate, cite, and share your research sources.
 * 【2023-06-27】[ArtVentureX / sd-webui-agent-scheduler](https://github.com/ArtVentureX/sd-webui-agent-scheduler) -
 * 【2023-06-25】[htmlstreamofficial / preline](https://github.com/htmlstreamofficial/preline) - Preline UI is an open-source set of prebuilt UI components based on the utility-first Tailwind CSS framework.